CS4224-Claps/project/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -c CONFIG_FILE   connection config file. defaults to config.json --schema SCHEMA  schema file to run
-  --seed SEED_DIR  directory for seed file
+  -c CONFIG_FILE   connection config file. defaults to config.json --schema SCHEMA  schema file to run (default to: cassandra/schema/schema.cql) --seed SEED_DIR  directory for seed file (default to: ../seed/data_files/)
 ```

+It should take 5 - 10 minutes to setup the entire database.
+After this step, you can directly jump to the [Run experiments](#run-experiments) section.

 ## `cockroachdb`

 ### Database Setup

-// TODO
+Please follow this [tutorial](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster.html) closely.
+We use the secure setup.

 ### Seeding the database

 Prerequisite: You've run the one-time setup ( `./setup.sh` ).
 Look at the values stored in the file HOSTNAME in your root folder.

+Assumptions:
-We assume that a python file server is running inside your seed data folder at HOSTNAME.
+1. A python file server is running inside your seed data folder at HOSTNAME.
 If that is not the case, change all occurrence of HOSTNAME in `cockroachdb/schema/schema*` to the fileserver hostname.
+2. You are running an insecure node setup.
+If you are using a secure node setup, modify flags (e.g. `--certs-dir`) accordingly.

-Note that the fileserver must be reachable by the node you are running the file from.
+Note that the fileserver must be reachable by the node you are running the schema file from.

-1. Start an http file server on HOSTNAME. `ssh HOSTNAME && cd seed && python -m http.server 3000`
+1. Start an http file server on HOSTNAME. `ssh HOSTNAME && cd [SEED_DIR] && python -m http.server 3000 &`
-2. In any other node except HOSTNAME, run `cd [project root]/cockroachdb/schema && coc sql --file schema_A.sql`
+2. In any other node except HOSTNAME, run `cockroach sql --insecure --host $(hostname -s) --file [SCHEMA_FILE]`.
+By default, the schema files can be found at `cockroachdb/schema`

 It should take 5 - 10 minutes to setup the entire database.
-After this step, you can directly jump to the `Run experiments` section.
+After this step, you can directly jump to the [Run experiments](#run-experiments) section.

 ## Run experiments